IIIF/api/source/presentation/4.0/index.md

 ## Conveying Physical Dimensions

-It is often important to know how big something is, especially when comparing objects together.
-The dimensions of a Canvas, or the pixel density of a photograph, are unrelated to the real-world size of the object they show.
+In many cases, the dimensions of a Canvas, or the pixel density of a photograph, are not necessarily related to the real-world size of the object they show.
 A large wall painting and a tiny miniature may both be conveyed by 20 megapixel source images on a 4000 by 3000 unit Canvas.
+But it can be important to know how big something is or if there is a relationship between pixel density and physical length, especially when comparing objects together.
+An X-Ray image may have a tight expectation for the physical distance between two adjacent pixels, or a scanned 3D model may be constructed such that each 3D coordinate unit corresponds to one meter of physical distance.

 The `spatialScale` property of a Canvas or Scene provides a corresponding real-world scale for a unit of the Canvas or Scene coordinate system, allowing clients to provide scale information to users, for example by an on-screen virtual ruler.
 In a 2-up viewer, a client could scale two views to convey the true relative sizes of two objects.